Integrating Genomic Data into Public Health Surveillance for Multidrug-Resistant Organisms, Washington, USA

 Fundamentals of Bacterial Genomics

-In this three part short course, Stephanie Lunn introduces the molecular microbiology and genomics of bacterial pathogens, including:
+In this three part short course, Steph Lunn introduces the molecular microbiology and genomics of bacterial pathogens, including:

 • What encompasses a bacterial genome, and how is it organized?